Neovim Tutor

 - Moving can be done with the arrows or

-to move left, down, up, and right respectively - You can open any file in Neovim with
+h,j,k, andlto move left, down, up, and right respectively - You can open any file in Neovim with

-. - Exiting Neovim is done with
+nvim FILENAME. - Exiting Neovim is done with

-to keep changes - Deleting characters outside of
+:q!to discard changes, and:wqto keep changes - Deleting characters outside of

-mode can be done with hittingx
+insertmode can be done with hittingx - Entering

 A